-The one-litre Sunbeam is the smallest-engined of the Scottish-built hatchbacks, with a light-alloy motor derived from the end of prod.
-Hillman Imp, but front-mounted.
+The one-litre Sunbeam is the smallest-engined of the Scottish-built hatchbacks, with a light-alloy motor derived from the discontinued Hillman Imp, but front-mounted.
 Not strictly a 'three-door' car, the Sunbeam has a large lift-up glass panel framed in aluminium to maintain rigidity.
 Available in LS or GL trim (the latter is the more up-market), the 1.0, like all Sunbeams, has individual folding rear seats to effect passenger/load permutations.
 Many of the body panels, and running gear stem from the Avenger models produced by the same company.
 The Sunbeam 1.0 is available with four-speed manual gearbox only.

 CHRYSLER SUNBEAM S £3,212

 Top Sunbeam has sporty wheels, luxury trim, and 1.6-litre engine.
 There are also GL versions with choice of 1.3 or 1.6 litre motors, both of which are modified pushrod ohv Avenger units.
 Other Avenger parts used in the Sunbeam 1.3 and 1.6 models include gearboxes, floorpan, rear axles, and suspension components.
 Both engine sizes can be had with four-speed automatic transmission as an option to the normal manual gearbox.
 The large glass area provides excellent allround visibility, and the lift-up rear window has an ingenious electric motor drive for the wiper.
 Bumpers are of steel but there are curved plastic end-caps.